 But, he said, he tried to explain to them how “life is, in a sense, a constant rehearsal for dying — not in a morbid way — but in a sense of losing something or ending something.”

 “One day God is going to demand your life from you,” he said he told the students, “and you’re going to say — just like you’re here in Rome saying — ‘But I haven’t gone to Greece yet!’”

 Deciding when life will end “is not up to us,” he said, but the way each person reacts to the “little deaths” in life is.

-I practice I picked up last year, something that I try to remember every morning when I wake up, is to offer in prayer: “Here am I, Lord, I come to do your will.”
+A practice I picked up last year, something that I try to remember every morning when I wake up, is to pray: “Here am I, Lord, I come to do your will.”